erock02/git-collaboration-practice/README.md

+## Eric and Rachel's Project
-This is a readme file.
+This is a readme.